 To Request Restrictions on Disclosures and Uses.
 You have the right to request restrictions on certain uses and disclosures of your PHI in writing.
-The Plan is required to comply with your request not to disclose to another plan any PHI related to any claim for which you paid in full.
-However, the Plan is not required to agree to any restriction you may request.
-You or your personal representative will be required to complete a form to request restrictions on uses and disclosures of your PHI.
-Such requests should be made to the following officer: Managing Director, Human Resources Delivery.
+The Plans are required to comply with your request not to disclose to another plan any PHI related to any claim for which you paid in full.
+However, the Plans are not required to agree to any restriction you may request.
+You or your personal representative will be required to make a written request to request restrictions on uses and disclosures of your PHI.
+Such requests should be made to the following: Director, Benefit Programs.

 To Access.
-You have the right to request access to your PHI and to inspect and copy your PHI in the designated record set under the policies and procedures established by the Plan.
+You have the right to request access to your PHI and to inspect and copy your PHI in the designated record set under the policies and procedures established by the Plans.
 The designated record set is the series of codes that make up each electronic claim.
 This does not include psychotherapy notes and any information compiled in reasonable anticipation of or for the use of civil, criminal or administrative actions or proceedings or PHI that is maintained by a covered entity that is a clinical laboratory.
 The requested information will be provided within 30 days if the information is maintained on site or within 60 days if the information is maintained offsite.
-A single 30-day extension is allowed if the Plan is unable to comply with the deadline.
-To the extent that the Plan uses or maintains an electronic health record, you have a right to obtain a copy of your PHI from the Plan in an electronic format.
-You may also direct the Plan to transmit a copy of your PHI in such electronic format directly to an entity or person designated by you.
+A single 30-day extension is allowed if the Plans are unable to comply with the deadline.
+To the extent that the Plans use or maintain an electronic health record, you have a right to obtain a copy of your PHI from the Plans in an electronic format.
+You may also direct the Plans to transmit a copy of your PHI in such electronic format directly to an entity or person designated by you.

-You or your personal representative will be required to complete a form to request access to the PHI in your designated record set.
-Requests for access to PHI should be made to the following officer:

-Managing Director, Human Resources Delivery at American Airlines Mail Drop 5144-HDQ1 P.O.
-Box 619616 DFW Airport, TX 75261-9616.
+You or your personal representative will be required to make a written request to request access to the PHI in your designated record set.
+Requests for access to PHI should be made to the following Director, Benefit Programs, at American Airlines, Mail Drop 5126-HDQ1, P.O.
+Box 619616, DFW Airport, TX 75261-9616.
 If access is denied, you or your personal representative will be provided with a written denial setting forth the basis for the denial, a description of how you may exercise those review rights and a description of how you may complain to the Secretary of the U.S. Department of Health and Human Services.

 To Amend.
-You have the right to request an amendment to your PHI in writing under the policies established by the Plan.
-The Plan has 60 days after the request is made to act on the request.
-A single 30-day extension is allowed if the Plan is unable to comply with the deadline.
-If the request is denied in whole or part, the Plan must provide you with a written denial that explains the basis for the denial.
+You have the right to request an amendment to your PHI in writing under the policies established by the Plans.
+The Plans have 60 days after the request is made to act on the request.
+A single 30-day extension is allowed if the Plans are unable to comply with the deadline.
+If the request is denied in whole or part, the Plans must provide you with a written denial that explains the basis for the denial.
 You or your personal representative may then submit a written statement disagreeing with the denial and have that statement included with any future disclosures of your PHI.
-Requests for amendment of PHI in a designated record set should be made to the following officer: Managing Director, Human Resources Delivery at American Airlines, Mail Drop 5144-HDQ1, P.O.
+Requests for amendment of PHI in a designated record set should be made to the following officer: Director, Benefit Programs, at American Airlines, Mail Drop 5126-HDQ1, P.O.
 Box 619616, DFW Airport, TX 75261-9616.
 You or your personal representative will be required to complete a written form to request amendment of the PHI in your designated record set.